Dima-369/aider/README.md

 # Patches

-- provide patched functions for `prompt_toolkit` library for better completion candidate display
+- provide patched functions in `prompt_toolkit` library for better completion candidate display
+- provide patched functions in `httpx` library to hardcode http://localhost:9090 proxy
 - implement that the LLM can run shell commands itself, with optional user approval
 - bump `max_reflections` from 3 to 30 (for the shell commands and `auto-test`)
 - adjust that `auto-test: true` attempts to fix the errors automatically